mccoyJosh/ClassInfo/SDEV140/M05/Day1/3_exceptions.md

 > Most of these can be seen when they are encountered in code.
 If not caught, the code typically STOPS and prints out
 > this error

+When using the try/except block(s), it is best practice to anticipate a specific type of error to occur.
+So, instead of the general catch-all solution from before, it would be wiser to do something like this:

 ```python
 try:
     number = int(input("Please type in a value to add 10 to: "))